-Already passed into law in New Jersey and Florida, Alyssa’s Law is quickly gaining traction around the U.S.
+Already passed into law in Texas, New York, New Jersey, Florida, and Tennessee, Alyssa’s Law is quickly gaining traction around the country.

 In Nebraska, Alyssa’s Law was introduced by Senator Tony Vargas of Omaha (LB1156).

-For the state of Texas, Alyssa’s Law was introduced by Representative Shawn Thierry.
+For the state of Virginia, Alyssa’s Law was introduced by Representative Timothy V. Anderson.

 In emergency situations, schools cannot afford even one second of delayed or inaccurate correspondence with dispatchers and responders.
 Successful response—and the number of lives saved—depends on how fast first responders receive accurate, specific information about the emergency.
 Best practice is for teachers and staff to have a mobile panic button that they can initiate from wherever they are on campus.